SS De Batavier (1827): The Belgian Revolution

 The Belgian Revolution (25 August 1830 - 21 July 1831) at first did not affect the service of the Batavier.
-During the winter of 1830-1831 the number of sleeping places on board was increased to over a 100, and two more dining rooms were added.
+During the winter of 1830-1831 the number of sleeping places on board was increased to over 100, and two more dining rooms were added.
 On 1 March 1831 the Batavier left Rotterdam for London, and took up her schedule.
 In April 1831 she brought in a cargo of 19,000 pound Sterling in gold, 497 bars of iron and other things.
 Gold and iron appear more often in cargo lists of the Batavier.
 During the Ten days' campaign from 2 to 12 August 1831, the Batavier sailed to London according to schedule on 8 August.

 By early 1832 the conflict was kind of frozen, with the Dutch still holding the Antwerp Citadel.
 In February the Batavier was quarantined on the Meuse after she brought the news about the 1826–1837 cholera pandemic in London.
 The quarantine became regular in these months, but the service was not interrupted.
 In mid June 1832 one of the engineers died on board at the quarantine place before the island Tiengemeten, but this was not caused by the disease.